Condos Weigh Fact and Fiction about "Going Green"

 "Upgrading something like insulation would be a common improvement," says Thoft, "because it's beyond the interior of your condo unit walls.
 So an association would actually have to decide to do that together.
 But it doesn't mean that it's impossible.
 It requires everybody—or at least the majority—to be on board and agree that it is important.
 The measures we took at the building that I did are anticipated to reduce the natural gas and the electrical usage, by about 60 percent, which is huge.
 So I think it's certainly in people's best interest in terms of money to pursue these things."

 Getting to yes is definitely possible, even if a little challenging.
-“Whether it is an apartment community or a large-scale condominium project, they face similar issues and concerns,” Greenough says.
+“Whether it is an apartment community or a large-scale condominium project, they face similar issues and concerns,” Sarah Greenough, of Massachusetts-based Princeton Properties, says.
 “Our management concerns and options are similar from site to site regardless of the type of multifamily property.“

 But that doesn’t mean “going green” is impossible; the payback just might not be as speedy.
 Energy and management pros alike recommend that any property considering a major energy project work with a knowledgeable and experienced consultant, and “every project requires at least one person who really has the motivation to see it through—in some cases, to relentlessly carry it through,” Brown adds.